-Indiana University (IU) owns and controls its names, marks, logos, colors, insignias, seal, designs, commercially-used depictions of campus buildings and landmarks, and symbols that have become commonly associated with the University or any of its campuses.
-These include, but are not limited to: “IU”, the interlocking block IU, athletic teams’ names, “Hoosiers”, the University seal, the University coat of arms, the slogan “Go Big Red”, the candy-striped design, the IU Plaid design, the name, “Indiana University” and the abbreviated “Indiana”.
+Indiana University (IU) owns and controls its names, marks, logos, colors, insignias, seal, designs, depictions of campus buildings and landmarks, and symbols that have become commonly associated with the University or any of its campuses.
+These include, but are not limited to: “IU”, the interlocking block IU, athletic teams’ names, “Hoosiers” the University seal, the University coat of arms, the slogan “Go Big Red”, the candy-striped design, the IU Plaid design, the name, “Indiana University” and the abbreviated “Indiana”.

-The Indiana University Office of Licensing and Trademarks exists to promote and protect the University’s name, marks and identifying properties.
+The Indiana University Office of Sponsorships, Licensing and Trademarks exists to promote and protect the University’s name, marks and identifying properties.
 The Office of Licensing and Trademarks serves Indiana University by: (1) educating University constituencies to provide consistent representation of University marks; (2) stimulating public awareness and support; (3) ensuring that each licensed use is of good quality and upholds the integrity of the University; and (4) augmenting financial contributions to the University’s academic and athletic programs.